-Women's main role was as being to raise children and look after their home.
+Women's main role was as being to raise children and look for their home.
 Women were not expected to take position of leadership.
 Women were not even allowed to vote in elections.
 Before the war some women had been struggling to achieve greater equality with men.
-The most famous of these had been the suffragettes who staged a violent campaign against the government from 1905 to 1914 trying to achieve the right to vote.
-However, at the outbreak of war, they were still not near to success.
+The most famous of these had been the suffragettes who staged a violent campaign against the government from 1905 to 1914 trying to achieve the right to vote, however, at the outbreak of war, they were still no near to success.
 Many men argued that women were unsuited to such responsibility that women could not be trusted to vote sensibly that women should not concern themselves with such male activities and voting.

-During the war many things changed
+During the war many things changed.

-19 Women
+Women

 Millions of women throughout the world live in conditions of abject deprivation of, and attacks against, their fundamental human rights for no other reason than that they are women.
 Combatants and their sympathizers in conflicts, such as those in Sierra Leone, Kosovo, the Democratic Republic of Congo, Afghanistan, and Rwanda, have raped women as a weapon of war with near complete impunity.
 Men in Pakistan, South Africa, Peru, Russia, and Uzbekistan beat women in the home at astounding rates, while these governments alternatively refuse to intervene to protect women and punish their batterers or do so haphazardly and in ways that make women feel culpable for the violence.
 As a direct result of inequalities found in their countries of origin, women from Ukraine, Moldova, Nigeria, the Dominican Republic, Burma, and Thailand are bought and sold, trafficked to work in forced prostitution, with insufficient government attention to protect their rights and punish the traffickers.
 In Guatemala, South Africa, and Mexico, women's ability to enter and remain in the work force is obstructed by private employers who use women's reproductive status to exclude them from work and by discriminatory employment laws or discriminatory enforcement of the law.
 In the U.S., students discriminate against and attack girls in school who are lesbian, bi-sexual, or transgendered, or do not conform to male standards of female behavior.
-Women in Morocco, Jordan, Kuwait, and Saudi Arabia face government-sponsored discrimination that renders them unequal before the law - including discriminatory family codes that take away women's legal authority and place it in the hands of male family members - and restricts women's participation in public life
+Women in Morocco, Jordan, Kuwait, and Saudi Arabia face government-sponsored discrimination that renders them unequal before the law - including discriminatory family codes that take away women's legal authority and place it in the hands of male family members - and restricts women's participation in public life.

-20 Women working
+Women working

-There have been a lot of changes in our social life in the last decades .many more women working ,of course ,has the lifestyle of many families women and men are equal and should also have the right have a job women should help in the development of their country career mothers are usually educated and so can help their family the disadvantage of career women : women find it difficult to take very good care of children while working outside they usually return home tired often a day 's work outside they also have to deal with the house work they are left with little time to care for their children .

-Many people are worried whether a career women can properly care for the children the advantage of women working these affect a lot the whole family ,and may cause problems for children at school ....etc men/father should also share this responsibility with their wives life is getting very expensive and women to help their family
+There have been a lot of changes in our social life in the last decades, many more women working, of course, has the lifestyle of many families.
+Many people are worried whether career women can properly care for the children, the advantage of women working, women and men are equal and should also have the right to have a job, women should help in the development of their country, career mothers are usually educated and so can help their family, the disadvantage of career women: women find it difficult to take very good care of children while working outside, they usually return home tired after a day's work outside, they also have to deal with the housework, they are left with little time to care for their children.
+This affects a lot the whole family, and may cause problems for children at school, etc. Finally, I say that at taking good care of children, women/mothers alone, man/father should also share this responsibility with their wives, life is getting very expensive and women to help their family.